[These two pages are growing slowly: see Page History below.]

 The remains of the late Earl of Devon lay in state at Powderham Castle on the 11th of June.
 A large number of persons from Exeter and the surrounding neighbourhood visited the mournful pageant.
 The funeral, which it was intended should be as private as circumstances would permit, took place the following day, the body being interred in the family vault in Powderham Church.
 The procession from the Castle consisted of the relatives of the deceased Nobleman, and some of the immediate friends of the family, together with several hundreds of the tenantry of Powderham and the adjoining parishes.

-sisters and their husbands (in order of sister’s death)
+Sisters (in order of their death)

 - Isabella (1783)